AbbyB97/react_crud_boilerplate/README.md

 ## Available Scripts

-In the project directory, you can run:
+After installing node modules in the project directory, you can run following commands:

 ### `cd api && npm start`